etiennestuder/gradle-rocker-plugin/README.md

 # Overview

 [Gradle](http://www.gradle.org) plugin that integrates the Rocker template engine.
-For each named rocker configuration declared in the build, the plugin adds a task to generate the Java sources from the specified Rocker templates and includes the generated Java sources in the matching source set, if existing.
+For each named Rocker configuration declared in the build, the plugin adds a task to generate the Java sources from the specified Rocker templates and includes the generated Java sources in the matching source set, if existing.
 The code generation tasks participate in incremental builds, in task output caching by the [Gradle Build Cache](https://docs.gradle.org/current/userguide/build_cache.html), and in build